makeri89/junction2022/README.md

 ### Quick overview

-Note: Demo app, there was no time to implemented all of the funtionalities. :)
+Note: Demo app, there was not enough time to implemented all of the funtionalities. :)

 #### Landing page
 <img src="https://github.com/makeri89/junction2022/blob/main/photos/landing.png">